mchappychen/michaelchen.app/README.md

 # Overview
-Source code for my michaelchen.app website.
+Source code for my http://michaelchen.app website.
 It transcribes stuff.

 # Installation
 I run this on Ubuntu server in DigitalOcean.